 Now, these institutional investors are turning to secondary markets for liquidity and portfolio rebalancing.
 And there may be room for even more growth.
 BlackRock found that secondary volume accounts for only about 1% of total unrealized value in the private capital markets.
 The firm sees "significant" potential for continued growth.

 It’s not just institutional investors piling into the space.
 As the private secondary market has grown, technology has risen to the challenge, offering investors new ways to connect.
-Augment, for example, offers a pre-IPO investment platform empowering accredited investors to get in on the ground level before companies go public.
+Augment, for example, offers a pre-IPO investment platform empowering accredited investors to explore private market opportunities.
 The platform makes it easy to track price history and other data, which can help users make informed investment decisions.

 That's important because private companies are staying private for longer.
 Morningstar data shows private companies today wait an average of 10.7 years to go public, which is nearly 4 years longer than a decade ago.
 Stakeholders may not want to wait so long.